harshram/bndtclub-index/docs/dtpi/methodology.md

 - **Labor Demand for ICT Skills**: The demand for ICT labor is measured through the **isoc_sk_oja1** dataset, which tracks online job advertisements.
 This dataset provides information on labor demand, specifically focusing on job postings requiring ICT skills.

 Once the data is collected, a **3-quarter moving average** is applied to each component (GVA, labor demand, and employment) to smooth out short-term fluctuations and highlight longer-term trends.
-This reduces the impact of temporary volatility, ensuring the index captures consistent, medium-term digital transformation dynamics.
+This reduces the impact of temporary volatility, ensuring the indicator captures consistent, medium-term digital transformation dynamics.
 The moving average calculation helps to identify underlying trends rather than being affected by short-term anomalies, such as seasonal variations or economic shocks.